-Ventilation is a process where fresh air is provided to a space and stale air is removed.
+Ventilation is a process where fresh air is provided to space and stale air is removed.
 The ventilation process can be natural or manmade.
-Proper ventilation brings in fresh air into the indoor environment which is essential for health of the family.
+Proper ventilation brings in fresh air into the indoor environment which is essential for the health of the family.
 Ventilation also ensures removal of air pollutants, smoke and odour and reduces humidity.
-Ventilation is absolutely essential for long-term performance of your roof and attic.
+Ventilation is absolutely essential for the long-term performance of your roof and attic.
 The lack of proper ventilation can lead to this musty smell as well as bring in natural light.
 Ventilation can be accomplished using various products and techniques.

 Air vents are used in the ventilation of roof assemblies to allow free flow of outside air to attics and ventilation spaces.

 These allow outside air to enter into ventilation spaces and attics.
 Such intake vents should be placed near soffits or eaves when designing the roof for maximum benefit.
 These vents should be placed in such a manner that ventilation air intake and exhaust use the natural convection process for optimal ventilation.
 Commonly used products include single soffit vents, continuous soffit vents, and Drip edge or eave vents.